-  Another important part of planning for an emergency, for all children including those with cerebral palsy, is teaching children what to do.
+Another important part of planning for an emergency, for all children including those with cerebral palsy, is teaching the child what to do.
 Each child should be involved in learning the family plan, the steps to take if there is a disaster, how to exit the house, how to call for help, and what to do if the family members get separated.
-Make sure siblings and even other adults, such as neighbors, are ready to assist if you can’t be there for your special needs child.
+Make sure siblings and even other adults, such as neighbors, are ready to assist if you cannot be there for your child.
 Be sure they know how to use devices and have access to your child’s medical plan and record.

 Have a Support System in Place